 [September 30, 2019 – PHOENIX] – Although early predictions for a downturn in 2019 have not come true, Arizona’s industry leaders are planning for the unexpected while hoping for the best.
 Results from the 2019-2020 Arizona CFO Spotlight Survey indicate a strong focus on operational efficiency, reputation management, and talent planning.
-The fourth annual survey was developed by BeachFleischman PC in collaboration with BOK Financial, Phoenix CEO-CFO Group, Financial Executives and Affiliates of Tucson (FEAT), Pinnacle Plan Design, LLC, MOD Ventures, LLC, and Contempo HCM — with survey development and support from Ingenuity Marketing Group, LLC.
+The fourth annual survey was developed by BeachFleischman PLLC in collaboration with BOK Financial, Phoenix CEO-CFO Group, Financial Executives and Affiliates of Tucson (FEAT), Pinnacle Plan Design, LLC, and Contempo HCM — with survey development and support from Ingenuity Marketing Group, LLC.

 Workforce talent trends

 Acknowledging for the fourth year in a row that talent is a major source of concern for companies across all eight industries surveyed, leaders are actively pursuing talent solutions that include:

 - Referral incentives and more flexible or remote work arrangements.

 - Absorbing increased mandated wage or benefits costs to maintain competitiveness.

 - Pursuing more in-house and online training to onboard or promote workers.

 - Deferring hiring in favor of investments in efficient processes and automation.

 - Re-assignments and promotions from within to expand career tracks and improve retention.

 Capital investments on the rise